Cypress Freeze TFA Swing at Jersey Village

 I know that sometimes you pull a side you don't want.
 Sometimes you're given the short end of the stick with examples, arguments (especially arguments that don't make it sound like you're some sort of -ist), and the amount of work or effort you have to put into preparing a case.

-The great thing is I understand this and if you can have a beautiful debate round with good argumentation, presentation, and strategic decisions, I'm not going to count you off the ballot just because in the real world the proposition is always preferable because the motion was poorly chosen.
+The great thing is I understand this and if you can have a beautiful debate round with good argumentation, presentation, and strategic decisions, I'm not going to count you off the ballot just because in the real world the proposition or opposition is always preferable because the motion was poorly chosen.

 Last little bit here.